OPENDAP/combined/README.md

 to build them.
 You can work within one of the repos as if it was independently cloned as well as build the whole server.

+#### _OLFS_

+This software implements the web API of the Data Access Protocol (DAP) and other web interfaces for Hyrax.
+Most of the 'web functionality' is here.
+Written in Java.

+#### _libdap4_

+The DAP2 and 4 implementations.
+C++

+#### BES

+A Unix Daemon that is the dat processing engine at the heart of the Hyrax server.
+C++

+#### _hyrax dependencies_

+There is a GitHub project called _hyrax-dependencies_ that holds all of the odd dependencies that hyrax needs - not the stuff you can get easily from _yum_.
+The code included in hyrax-dependencies includes, new(er) versins of HDF5, netCDF, ..., as well as more unusual things like _gridfields_.

 ## Details

 ### Linux/OSX